DevExpress/devextreme-documentation/concepts/05 UI Components/TextBox/00 Getting Started with TextBox/20 Limit the Text Length.md

-To limit the text length, assign an integer number to the [maxLength]() property.
+Assign an integer number to the [maxLength](/Documentation/ApiReference/UI_Components/dxTextBox/Configuration/#maxLength) property to limit the text length.

 ---
 ##### jQuery